 This paper presents insights into Younger Onset Dementia (YOD) offering clear differentiation in the circumstances, needs and challenges of people with YOD from those with late onset dementia.
 We point to opportunities for the potential role of digital technology to improve the experiences of people living with YOD.
 This is important because while HCI has long engaged with dementia, these efforts have been predominantly focused on designing technologies for elderly people experiencing dementia.
 In particular, this paper highlights concerns raised by people with YOD which have significant impact for HCI researchers when engaging people with YOD in research and in technology design.
 As such, this paper argues for a broadening of HCI research to include YOD and to rethink current research and design methods in ‘dementia and technology’ settings.

-Nassir, S. & Leong, T.W.
-2017, 'Traversing Boundaries: Understanding the Experiences of Ageing Saudis', Proceedings of the SIGCHI Conference on Human Factors in Computing Systems., Association for Computing Machinery (ACM), Denver, Colorado, USA.View/Download from: UTS OPUS or Publisher's site
+Nassir, S & Leong, TW 2017, 'Traversing Boundaries: Understanding the Experiences of Ageing Saudis', Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems, Specialist Interest Group on Conference on Computer Human Interactions, Association for Computing Machinery (ACM), Denver, Colorado, USA, pp. 6386-6386.View/Download from: UTS OPUS or Publisher's site

 This is a methods paper that draws from our fieldwork conducted in Saudi Arabia to understand ageing people's experiences.
 This paper focuses on insights gained when using qualitative methods to understand the experiences of ageing Saudis.
 The aim is to highlight some of the cultural considerations, opportunities, challenges, and issues that influenced our approach and deployment of interviews and probes.
 Influences of social-cultural practices and religion led to interesting challenges for recruitment, conducting cross-gender communications, and how participants reported their experiences.
 This paper offers methodological considerations that include the influences of local culture, gender, religion, etc. We also discuss how we shaped our fieldwork tools based upon considerations of local cultural and religious contexts.
 In particular, we highlight the usefulness of probes in traversing cultural boundaries.